 Generally speaking, preseason starts with two-weeks light training, two-weeks more intensive, and then a final two-weeks of heavy training as fitness levels improve.
 I linked to my approach above.

 Early in the season, I will look to use sessions that increase Sharpness and Teamwork, then focus on Physical training through the middle of the season and towards the end I tail off the Physical training and do more lighter, ball work to reduce the injuries.
 I try to keep the sessions balanced over each month, with plenty of development on attributes and player roles.

 All the while I will look at each individual to make sure they’re happy with their training, and we’re seeing development.
 I will monitor their individual training to make sure they’re benefiting from it, and change if needed.

-I don’t think there’s a plug-and-play answer to my training as I create the schedules on the fly for each week ahead, reusing them if needed, but generally tailoring them as the weeks go by.
-So my technical sessions could still be changed in the week if I think we need to focus on something else.
+I don’t think there’s a plug-and-play answer to my training as I create the schedules on the fly for each week ahead using a basic template I have created, reusing them if needed, but generally tailoring them as the weeks go by.
+So my Gegenpress sessions could still be changed in the week if I think we need to focus on something else.
 They’re just templates I use and change as and when.

 That is all for this post.
-As mentioned before this isn’t meant to be a how-to post, but more a view on my approach to training with some information I’ve picked up along the way.
-There will be more technical posts out by people far more knowledgeable on the subject than me I’m sure.
-But I hope this might have been of some use to you.
+I have updated from my Football Manager 2019 post with new screenshots and a couple of changes as I have adapted.
+As mentioned before this isn’t meant to be a how-to post, but more a view on my approach to training in Football Manager with some information I’ve picked up along the way.
+I hope that this has been some use, if not a little late in the day in terms of FM20 posts go.

 Until next time.